-HEALing Communities Study is hosting virtual continuing education series for pharmacists in October: The pharmacy role in addressing the opioid epidemic
+HEALing Communities Study is offering free home-study continuing education credits for pharmacists: The pharmacy role in addressing the opioid epidemic

-Four New York counties that are participating in the HEALing Communities Study – Cayuga, Columbia, Putnam, and Suffolk – are partnering with the Albany College of Pharmacy and Health Sciences to provide a free continuing education series to all pharmacists interested in exploring their role in mitigating the impacts of the opioid crisis in their communities.
-The series is held from 9 – 10:30 am on October 3, 17, 24, and 31 and is led by a team of multi-disciplinary experts working to end the opioid crisis in New York State.
-Continuing pharmacy education credits will be available for participants.
-Download the conference flyer
+Four New York counties that are participating in the HEALing Communities Study – Cayuga, Columbia, Putnam, and Suffolk – are partnering with the Albany College of Pharmacy and Health Sciences to provide free continuing education credits to all pharmacists interested in exploring their role in mitigating the impacts of the opioid crisis in their communities.
+The conference series was held and taped in October 2021 and is now available for home-study.

 Pharmacists are medication experts with extensive training and their advice is respected by their clients.
 They are often involved in public health responses, such as immunizations and tobacco cessation management.
 Pharmacists also have a unique role in public health through harm reduction and consumer engagement.
 We invite all pharmacists in the county to attend this educational opportunity and help reduce opioid overdose deaths.